 The Weather in Colombia in December

-Weather-wise, December is an incredible time to take a trip to Colombia.
-As this country is located near the equator, temperatures in the region tend to be fairly even year-round.
-However, visiting Colombia in December means the notoriously rainy skies of Medellín will start clearing up and you’ll be able to enjoy mildly warmer temperatures and typically dry weather.
+December is a wonderful time to visit Colombia.
+As this country is located near the equator, temperatures in the region tend to be fairly even year-round and both Medellin and Cartagena offer unique advantages in terms of weather and experiences.

 Travel Tips during the Holidays in Colombia